 In 2007 President James Brenneman signed the President's Climate Initiative which commits Goshen College to work toward climate neutrality.
+Also in 2007, the Rieth Village complex of buildings at Merry Lea Environmental Learning Center of Goshen College earned a Platinum LEED certification, the highest level possible.
+In 2008, the campus named its first Sustainability Coordinator.
 An ecological stewardship committee of students, faculty and administrators is leading the campus in collaborative efforts to encourage sustainable practices and reduce use of fossil fuels.
+The college is included in Sierra magazine's list of "Cool Schools," a ranking of America's greenest colleges.

+Between 2008 and 2013, the campus reduced its carbon footprint by an estimated 22 per cent.
 Goshen College now purchases all electricity from renewable energy sources such as wind and solar power.
-In student-initiated projects, solar energy warms water for the Gingerich Recreation-Fitness Center, waste food from the cafeteria is composted, and waste cooking oil is transformed into biodiesel fuel for campus vehicles.
+In student-initiated projects, solar energy warms water for the Gingerich Recreation-Fitness Cente, waste food from the cafeteria is composted, and food is grown in a community garden.
 In addition, native landscaping covers large areas of the campus, requiring less irrigation and mowing to maintain.
 Goshen College recently earned a silver rating from the Sustainability Tracking, Assessment and Rating System (STARS) report, which recognizes colleges and universities for their commitment to sustainable practices on campus.
+There has been significant growth in academic course material related to sustainability.
+The college offers 20 courses specifically about sustainability and 17 others with a sustainability component.